The local administrator's group

 resources at all, unless the user invokes the software.

-You can generally blacklist applications you don't want users to run, such as Spotify or certains browsers.
+You can generally block applications you don't want users to run, such as Spotify or certains browsers.

 You can also block users from elevating any Windows system file, which prevents users from running cmd.exe,